venoajie/my-ai-assistant/docs/prompting_guide.md

 *   **DON'T Be Vague or Conversational.**
     Avoid ambiguity.
 The AI will take your instructions literally.
 Phrases like "make it better," "clean this up," or "I think maybe" lead to unpredictable results.

+*   **DON'T Give Large, Undefined Repetitive Tasks.** (New Section) When you need the AI to perform the same action on many files, it can sometimes take a "lazy" shortcut and only process a few of them.
+You must be explicit to prevent this.
+    *   **Bad (High Risk of Incomplete Work):** `"For EACH of the attached .persona.md files, your task is to write and add a concise, one-sentence description..."`
+    *   **Good (More Reliable):** `"Next, you must process EACH of the following persona files that were attached: - core/arc-1.persona.md - core/csa-1.persona.md ... (list all files explicitly) ...
+For each file in the list above, your plan must add a concise, one-sentence description..."`
+    *   **Why it's better:** Explicitly listing the items in the prompt forces the AI to acknowledge each one and makes it much harder for it to "forget" to complete the entire task.

 *   **DON'T Mix "Thinking" and "Doing" in a Single Prompt.**
     The AI is best at one of two things: analyzing a situation OR generating a plan/artifact.
 Don't ask it to do both.
     *   **Good (Analysis):** `ai --persona core/arc-1 "Analyze these two files and tell me the key differences."`